 The trial’s primary end points were safety and ORR by independent review committee, with key secondary end points including CR rate by independent review committee, DOR, progression-free survival (PFS), overall survival (OS), and pharmacokinetic profile.

-In the safety analysis set, 270 patients received 1 or more doses of liso-cel, and in the efficacy evaluable set, 257 patients with confirmed PET-positive disease were treated with 1 or more doses of liso-cel.
+In the safety analysis set, 270 patients received 1 or more doses of liso-cel, and in the efficacy-evaluable set, 257 patients with confirmed PET-positive disease were treated with 1 or more doses of liso-cel.

-Additional findings from the study indicated that patients had a probability of PFS at 2-years of 40.6% (95% CI, 34.0%-47.2%) at a median follow-up of 23.9 months (95% CI, 23.7-24.0).
+Additional findings from the study indicated that patients had a probability of PFS at 2 years of 40.6% (95% CI, 34.0%-47.2%) at a median follow-up of 23.9 months (95% CI, 23.7-24.0).
 Moreover, the median PFS was 6.8 months (95% CI, 3.3-12.7).
-At 27 months in the PFS curve, investigators noted that 1 patient died due to sepsis who had an ongoing CR at the time of last response with no progressive disease.
+At 27 months in the PFS curve, investigators noted that 1 patient died due to sepsis; they had an ongoing CR at the time of last response with no progressive disease.

-Moreover, patients had a probability of OS at 2-years of 50.5% (95% CI, 44.1-56.5%) and a median follow-up of 29.3 months (95% CI, 26.2-30.4).
-The median overall survival was 27.3 months (95% CI, 16.2-45.6).
-Three deaths were reported after 45 months, with 2 patients experiencing deaths to unknown causes at 45 and 48 months, respectively.
+Moreover, patients had a probability of OS at 2 years of 50.5% (95% CI, 44.1%-56.5%) at a median follow-up of 29.3 months (95% CI, 26.2-30.4).
+The median OS was 27.3 months (95% CI, 16.2-45.6).
+Three deaths were reported after 45 months, with 2 patients experiencing deaths due to unknown causes at 45 and 48 months, respectively.
 Additionally, 1 patient died at 46 months due to disease progression.
-At 24 months, CAR _cell persistence was 37%, indicating that CAR-T cells were present in peripheral blood for up to 48 months following infusion.
+At 24 months, CAR T-cell persistence was 37%, indicating that CAR T cells were present in peripheral blood for up to 48 months following infusion.

-In terms of safety, the most common any grade AEs within 90 days of infusion were neutropenia (63%), anemia (48%), and fatigue (44%) and grade 3 or higher AEs included neutropenia (60%), anemia (37%), and thrombocytopenia (27%).
-From 91 days to the end of study, the most common any grade AEs included neutropenia (8%), anemia (8%), and fatigue (7%) and grade 3 or higher AEs included neutropenia (7%), anemia (6%), thrombocytopenia (4%), and febrile neutropenia (4%).
+In terms of safety, the most common any-grade AEs within 90 days of infusion were neutropenia (63%), anemia (48%), and fatigue (44%).
+Grade 3 or higher AEs included neutropenia (60%), anemia (37%), and thrombocytopenia (27%).
+From 91 days to the end of study, the most common any-grade AEs included neutropenia (8%), anemia (8%), and fatigue (7%), whereas grade 3 or higher AEs included neutropenia (7%), anemia (6%), thrombocytopenia (4%), and febrile neutropenia (4%).

 The majority of CRS and neurologic toxicities were grade 1/2, with no reports of grade 5 toxicities.
 Patients with prolonged cytopenia with laboratory results past day 29, recovery of grade 2 or less anemia, thrombocytopenia, and neutropenia were reported at a median of 26, 35, and 25.5 days, respectively.